Respiratory Therapist Salary in Illinois (2026)

 Which Illinois metro pays RTs the most?

-The Chicago-Naperville-Elgin metro leads at $83,200 mean annual (BLS May 2024), slightly above the Illinois state mean.
+The Chicago-Naperville-Elgin metro leads at $88,400 mean annual (BLS OEWS May 2025), roughly 4% above the Illinois state mean.
 Northwestern Memorial Hospital and University of Chicago Medicine are among the highest-paying RT employers in the Chicago area.

 Does Illinois require the RRT credential?